A look at German tourism over the ages | DW | 24.09.2019

 "People started daring to cross the Alps with their VW beetle or even their Vespa," said Spode, reflecting on postwar tourism fueled by mass automobile ownership.
 At the end of the 1960s, the average income had doubled and often increased vacation pay was added to the package.

 "Mass tourism slowly began to emerge," said Sina Fabian, historian and cultural studies researcher at Berlin's Humboldt University.
-"You could book with a tour operator and don't have to organize it yourself.
+"You could book with a tour operator and you didn't have to organize it yourself."

-The development of tourism packages and growing access to cheaper travel became cheaper resulted in a "democratization of travel," said Spode.
+The development of tourism packages and growing access to cheaper travel resulted in a "democratization of travel," said Spode.

 And by the 1970s, large passenger jets were making transport to faraway travel destinations more affordable.
 The Spanish island of Majorca was condescendingly dubbed the "cleaning women's island," implying that even cleaners can afford a trip there.
 Beaches around the Mediterranean Sea were dominated by German sun worshipers and sarcastically dubbed "Teuton grills."